praisenter/manual.praisenter.github.io/pages/slide-components.md

 ## Placeholder component[#](#placeholder-component)
 The placeholder component is very similar to the text component - it's used to show text.
 However, it's unique because the text is not directly editable.
 Instead, the text that will show in the component will be determined during presentation.
 It's a _placeholder_ for text.

-A placeholder component is used for displaying bible and song verses.
+A placeholder component is used for displaying bible verses, song lyrics, and notifications.
 More on this in the Presentation part of the manual.
 If a slide has any placeholder components, then it's considered a slide _template_.

 ![Slides placeholder component]({{ page.relpath }}assets/img/slides-placeholder-component.png){: .rounded .img-fluid}